 I think all of us have a tendency to try and put off the difficult stuff.
 There are whole books written about the subject, like Carl Newport's book Deep work.
 Not all tasks are created equal.
 Not all tasks have the same difficulty level.

 At the start of any project, work on the tasks that you have no idea how to solve first.
 If you bury your head in the sand and leave them to last, all you're doing is adding massive risk to your delivery date at a late stage of the project.
-I'm a big fan of agile and not re-designing the entire website at the start of the project, but, usually, it's pretty obvious what the, ewww, this bit is going to be bullshit tasks are.
+I'm a big fan of agile and not redesigning the entire website at the start of the project, but, usually, it's pretty obvious what the hard parts of the system will be.

-I won't go into this one in too much detail as I'm hoping its obvious, however, when you build a website write unit tests. if you haven't done it before, why not give it a go?
+I won't go into this one in too much detail as I'm hoping it's obvious, however, when you build a website write unit tests.
+If you have to regression test a website before each release you will be limited as to how fast you can move.
+If you haven't done it before, why not give it a go?

 Checklists Are Helpful